Union Health Ministry reviews COVID-19 vaccination progress with states, UTs | Law-Order

 - India

-Highlighting that the nation is close to administering a billion doses, the Health Secretary congratulated the states and UTs on their effort to vaccinate all citizens.
-It was highlighted that a sizeable number of beneficiaries who are eligible have not received their second dose.
-States and UTs were urged to focus on these second vaccination doses in the review meeting.
-It was pointed out that many states have adequate doses to vaccinate those people who are awaiting their second dose.
-As per the ministry, over 10.42 crore balance and unutilised COVID vaccine doses are still available with the states and union territories to be administered.
+The focus of the meeting was to urge the states and UTs to increase the pace of the countrywide vaccination and coverage of the second dose.
+This comes in the backdrop of the country achieving the milestone of administering 100 crore doses on 21st October 2021.
+Highlighting the sizeable number of eligible beneficiaries who have not received their 2nd dose of vaccine, the Union Health Secretary urged the States and UTs to focus on those beneficiaries who are waiting for their second dose after their interval period has been over.

+States and UTs were also urged to improve the momentum of vaccination and accelerate the coverage as the country moves forward to vaccinate all the eligible population by end of the year under the nationwide COVID-19 vaccination drive.
+So, far 71.24 Cr first doses covering 76 per cent of the eligible population and 30.06 crore second doses covering 32.0 per cent of the eligible population has been administered the COVID-19 vaccines.
+Line list of due beneficiaries COVID-19 Vaccination Centre wise (and therefore also district wise) is available on the CoWIN platform the States were requested to access the same.

-The ministry said that the Central government is in a position to provide additional vaccine doses to the states and UTs so that they can complete the aforesaid task.
-They were also exhorted to improve the momentum and accelerate the vaccination drive.
-States and UTs were advised to identify and prioritise districts having low coverage for focused action and explore requirements for mobilisation efforts, addressing local challenges, the need for additional Covid Vaccination Centres (CVCs) and improving access in rural areas.
+The Secretary noted that the detailed line-lists of due beneficiaries can be utilized for preparing a district-wise 2nd dose administration plan involving the District Magistrate for execution in a time-bound manner.
+It was suggested for States and UTs to review the progress of such district-wise plans daily, to ensure saturation of all eligible beneficiaries.
+States and UTs were also advised to identify and prioritize districts having low coverage for focused action and explore requirements for mobilization efforts, addressing local challenges, the need for additional COVID-19 Vaccination Centres and improving access in rural areas.
 They were also requested to share their strategies to enhance second dose coverage.

-India's COVID-19 vaccination drive was launched on January 16, 2021.
-Union Health Minister Mansukh Mandaviya informed that the cumulative COVID vaccination coverage crossed 99 crores on Tuesday.
-The Health Ministry said that it has issued various SOPs over the last one year for international travel.
-It is in the process of reviewing the guidelines in consultation with all stakeholders including the Ministry of Home Affairs, Bureau of Immigration, Ministry of Civil Aviation and the Ministry of External Affairs.
-States and UTs were also requested to share their suggestion or feedback.
 (ANI)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)